tom-howard/ros2/docs/course/part2.md

 1. Fill in the blank as required and then adapt the code to make your robot follow a **square** motion path of **1 x 1 meter** dimensions.

-1. Perform the necessary steps to re-build your package once more (with `colcon`), as you have done each time you've created a new node in the previous exercises.

-1. Having built your package again (and re-sourced) you should now be able to run the `move_square.py` node with `ros2 run`

     After following a square motion path a few times, your robot *should* return to the same location that it started from.

     !!! tip "Advanced feature"